Micha7719/automatic-lua-loader/README.md

 ```

 <br>
 Make sure you have [Docker](https://docs.docker.com/engine/install/) installed.
-You can check it like this: `docker -v`.
+You can check it like this: docker -v.
 Now you can download this Dockerfile:
 <br>